BrittanyFarrell/DSA-Big-O/README.md

     }
     return -1;
 }

+Answer: O(n)
+Explanation: Not every item in the given array may be called, but the function starts in the middle of the arr and moves increment by increment until it finds the the item it wants.
+That means this function's complexity is still linear.

 9. Random element
 What is the Big O of the following algorithm?
 Explain your answer

 function findRandomElement(arr) {
     return arr[Math.floor(Math.random() * arr.length)];
 }

+Answer: O(1)
+Explanation: The function is randomly accessing an array a single time.
+So, no matter how long the array, the run time will remain the same.

 10. What Am I?
 What does the following algorithm do?
 What is the Big O of the following algorithm?
 Explain your answer